Return Home | Table of Contents | FAQ's | Become a Member | ETF's | Current Report Card | Member Updates | Login

 After working for two large Fortune 500 companies for twenty years, Mr. Vick was an international independent consultant for over ten years, helping large and small companies improve their supply chain and financial performance.

 In the early 1980's Mr. Vick, a specialist in Experimental Design techniques, tracked stock market advice and commentary.
-He discovered that approximately 67% was bad advice within the next twelve month period and grew from that.
+He discovered that approximately 67% was bad advice within the next twelve month period and worsened from that.
 Mr. Vick noticed that so-called "informational" media was merely a marketing channel for the "expert" as opposed to meaningful and helpful information.
 This led to the discovery of the "phenomenon of commonality."

 About the Indicant